The Rules for Rescheduling Your UK Driving Test

 How many days notice do I need to reschedule my UK driving test?

-The DVSA requires 3 clear working days notice to reschedule without losing the £62 fee.
-"Clear working days" excludes the day of the test, the day of the reschedule, weekends, and bank holidays.
-For a Monday morning test, you must reschedule by close of business the previous Tuesday at the latest.
-The booking system enforces this automatically by greying out the reschedule option 3 clear working days before the test date.
-Miss the window and the £62 is forfeit; rescheduling requires a new £62 booking.
+The DVSA requires 10 full working days notice to reschedule a car test without losing the £62 fee.
+Working days are Monday to Saturday; only Sundays and bank holidays are excluded, so 10 working days is roughly two calendar weeks before the test.
+The booking system enforces this automatically by greying out the reschedule option once the cut-off passes.
+Miss the window and the £62 is forfeit; rescheduling then requires a new £62 booking.
 The driving test refund policy guide covers the refund framework.

 How do I reschedule my UK driving test online?